lakchchayam/Lakchchayam/README.md

-### Hi there 👋 I'm Lakchchayam Divya khare student of Computer Science.
-I am a Data Scientist and Machine Learning Engineer
+### Hi there 👋 I'm Lakchchayam Divya khare student of Computer Science.Working as a Data Scientist and Researcher at Universite de Sherbrooke,Cananda under the supervision of Prof.Daniel Chamberland .
+Our Project involves Systematic Analysis of the Business Environment : Big Data, Text Mining and Artificial intelligence.
+The project, built as a proof of concept (PoC), aims specifically at creating a data pipeline to support timely business analysis and decision based on artificial intelligence and text mining